lukereimer/spinen-artifactory/README.md

 # spinen-artifactory-cookbook

-Installs Artifactory Pro using the built in installService.sh script, but adds necessary user, diretories, and installs java, if desired.
+Installs Artifactory Pro using the built in installService.sh script, but adds necessary user, directories, and installs java, if desired.

+_This cookbook is tested thru Artifactory 3.X.
+Hopefully version 4.X coming soon!_

 ## Supported Platforms